jammycakes/namespace.js/readme.md

         };
     });

 So...what's going on here then?
-The `namespace()` method takes three arguments:

-  * The first argument is the name of your namespace.
+  * The argument to the `namespace` function is the name of your namespace.
-  * The second argument is optional.
-It will be an array of namespace objects that this module will be using.
+  * The `using` method calls are optional and can be chained.
+They will define objects that the module is using.
-  * The third argument is your declaring function.
-This function receives your namespace itself in its `this` object, and the items in your usings as its own arguments.
+  * The `define` method call is your declaring function This function receives your namespace itself in its `this` object, and the items in your usings as its own arguments.

 Passing arguments to your namespace declaration in this way allows you to declare aliases for other namespaces or objects.
 For instance, in the example